GNOME/tinysparql/docs/reference/libtracker-sparql/sparql-functions.md

-index may be subject to [stemming](https://en.wikipedia.org/wiki/Stemming), [stop word lists](https://en.wikipedia.org/wiki/Stop_word) and other methods of pre-processing, these settings may changed via the [flags@Tracker.SparqlConnectionFlags] set on a local connection.
+index may be subject to [stemming](https://en.wikipedia.org/wiki/Stemming), [stop word lists](https://en.wikipedia.org/wiki/Stop_word) and other methods of pre-processing, these settings may changed via the [flags@SparqlConnectionFlags] set on a local connection.